Frequently asked questions

 Please visit our Health Records page for information.

 Immunization requirements are in place to protect the health of the community.
-Therefore, very few exemptions are allowed by New York State Public Health Law.* At present, two exemptions may be pursued: a medical exemption and a religious exemption.
+Therefore, only two exemptions (medical and religious) are allowed under state law for immunizations required by New York State.

-IMPORTANT: Should you choose either form of exemption (medical or religious), please note that in the event of an outbreak of measles, mumps, or rubella on the Cornell campus, New York State law will require you to leave campus (even if you live in a Cornell residence hall or apartment or have a Cornell Dining contract) until the Tompkins County/New York State Health Department has declared it safe for you to return.
-You will not be permitted to attend classes, laboratories, exams, or paid or volunteer positions; or to participate in any other campus activity.
+Important: Should you request and be approved for an exemption from New York State’s immunization requirements, please note that in the event of an outbreak of measles, mumps, or rubella on campus, New York State law will require you to leave campus (even if you live in a Cornell residence hall or apartment or have a Cornell Dining contract) until the New York State and/or Tompkins County Whole Health (our local health department) has declared it safe for you to return.
+You will not be permitted to attend classes, laboratories, exams, or paid or volunteer positions, or to participate in any other campus activity.
 Your own assessment of the risk your presence on campus might pose to you or others will not factor in their decision.

-- Medical exemption: A medical exemption must be written by a physician, physician assistant, or nurse practitioner and state that a valid contraindication to vaccination exists.
+Medical exemption: A medical exemption request must be written by the student’s physician, physician assistant, or nurse practitioner and state that a valid contraindication to vaccination exists.
 The exemption must specify which immunizations are contraindicated and why, and how long the medical contraindication will last.

-• Describe the religious principles that guide your objection to immunization.
+(2) Describe your religious tradition and the principles that guide your objection to immunization.

 Prior religious exemption statements addressed to other institutions are not considered valid.

-If you have questions or concerns that are not addressed in these FAQs, please contact our Requirements Office at email@example.com or 607-255-4364.
-Note that during high-volume times, it may take staff members several days to respond.
+If you have questions or concerns that are not addressed in these FAQs, please contact our Requirements Office through one of the following methods: